 Conversations with an Artist: Austyn Taylor

 We discovered Austyn through one of Poet and/the Bench's customers who suggested we meet her and learn more about her figurative art.
 Austyn works across sculptural ceramics and drawings on paper.
-Her exhibition experience is vast and she has participated in artist-in-residency and teaching programs all over the world.
+Her exhibition experience is vast and she participates in artist-in-residency and teaching programs all over the world.
 We were captivated by her imaginative personification of animist history, especially her modern and refined pieces that in their restraint exude a graphic quality.
-"Toro" was created specifically with Poet and/the Bench in mind and he is so stinken cute, we hope you'll come by just to spend some time with him... but in your home, divine!
+"Toro" was created specifically with Poet and/the Bench in mind and he is so stinken cute, we're excited he found a home!
+We're now working to find new owners for Sneaky Duck–the pop culture references, the gravitas and that swagger is covetable!

 Describe the moment you realized art fed your soul.